oldschoolgg/obdocs/FAQ.md

 This could be one of 3 reasons: either your account looks like an **alt**, your account is too **new**, or you have been banned for breaking the rules.
 Your Discord account needs to be at least **30 days** old.

 ##### Is RWT or autotyping against the rules?
 YES.
 You will be banned from the bot, it's not allowed.
-To date, there have been 100+ users caught doing this and all have been wiped/banned.
+To date, there have been hundreds of users caught doing this and all have been wiped/banned.

 ##### Can I create an alt account?
-Yes, however you can only create an alt account which is an ironman you are not allowed to de-iron.
+NO. You will be permanently banned from the bot on all accounts.
+However, you may create a single alt account as a permanent ironman, but you are not allowed to de-iron - ever, de-ironning the account for any reason will be considered as an alt and you will be banned.
 All other alt accounts are not permissable and you will be caught and banned.
 Creating an alt account is subject to the same restrictions regarding Discord account age as all other accounts.

-##### I found a bug in the bot, where do I report it?
-You can either make a github issue in the bot repo: [gc/oldschoolbot](https://github.com/gc/oldschoolbot) OR join the [support server](http://support.oldschool.gg/) and post the bug in the help/support channel.

 ##### I can't tell which items are which in my bank, how do I see what they are?
 You can use `+bank --text` or `+bank --text --full` to see the names of your items.